 Who are Related Entities?

-Related Entities means any entity that is related to an MAO or Part D sponsor by common ownership or control and
+Related Entities are any entity that is related to an MAO or Part D sponsor by common ownership or control and has the following characteristics:

 - Performs some of the MAO or Part D plan sponsor’s management functions under contract or delegation